-“But that can be difficult,” Eldredge says.
+“But that can be difficult,” Lincon says.
 “You might consider replacing them with siding.
 For a better price point and value, Sears can take out the shake and replace it with a similar-look vinyl, which will last longer.”

 Gutters won’t do you any good if they’re hanging perpendicular to the ground.

-“If a storm’s bad enough, even if you had gutters with steel rods attached to your joists, they still might blow off,” Eldredge says.
+“If a storm’s bad enough, even if you had gutters with steel rods attached to your joists, they still might blow off,” Lincon says.
 “And if your gutters are blowing off, it’s likely they were on their last legs.”

 New gutters will have new fasteners, and everything will be sealed properly.

 How to Identify Water Damage

 Heavy rain doesn’t necessarily mean damage, but flooding and standing water can do a number on siding.